Clemapfel/jluna/docs/manual.md

 Where `auto` is deduced to `char`, as `unbox<T>` always returns a value of type `T`.

 This way of explicitly moving values between states can be quite cumbersome syntactically, which is why `jluna::Proxy` does all of this implicitly.
-Unlike `jluna::Proxy`, manually calling box/unbox is the fastest possible, safe way to move values between states.
+Unlike `jluna::Proxy`, manually calling box/unbox is the fastest **and safe** way to move values between states.
 Unlike the C-APIs version of `box` / `unbox`, in jluna, the value type of the underlying Julia / C++ value does not have to match.
-If they don't, an implicit conversion is performed:
+If they this is the case, an implicit conversion is performed:

 ```cpp
 // declared 64bit UInt64